 When does the Japan cherry blossom season start?

-The cherry blossom season in Japan can start as early as January in the southernmost tip of the country, and finishes usually at the end of May, when summer is well on its way.
+The cherry blossom season in Japan can start as early as January in the southernmost tip of the country, and finishes usually at the end of May, when Japanese summer is on its way.

 How long does the cherry blossom season in each region of Japan last?